Histology Assistant: Job Description & Career Info

 Alternate Career Options

 In general, dental assistants are responsible for keeping records, preparing patients for treatment, setting appointments and taking x-rays, as well as other tasks allowed under state or office guidelines.
 Formal training options also vary by state, but may range from a high school diploma to completion of a 1-year to 2-year certificate or associate degree program in dental assisting.
-As reported by the BLS, dental assistants can look forward to a 25%, or much-faster-than-average, growth in jobs nationwide through 2022.
+As reported by the BLS, dental assistants can look forward to a 25%, or much-faster-than-average, growth in jobs nationwide from 2012-2022.
 As of May 2012, dental assistants were paid median annual wages of $34,500 (www.bls.gov).

 Medical Records and Health Information Technicians

 Medical records and health information technicians are responsible for the accuracy, coding and confidentiality of patients' medical records, including electronic and paper-based histories.
 Entry-level requirements include a certificate or an associate degree in health information technology; some employers may show a preference for candidates with a Certified Tumor Registrar or Registered Health Information Technician credential.
-According to the BLS, medical records and health information technicians will also see a much-faster-than-average increase in employment opportunities through 2022.
+According to the BLS, medical records and health information technicians will also see a much-faster-than-average increase in employment opportunities from 2012-2022.
 Technicians who were employed in these positions as of May 2012 earned median annual salaries of $34,160 (www.bls.gov).

 Related to Histology Assistant: Job Description & Career Info